leinada/UD/capstone_BigData_Sparkify/README.md

 ## Project Motivation<a name="motivation"></a>

 This is Udacity's capstone project.
 Sparkify is a music app, this data set contains two months of sparkify user behavior log.
 The goal of the project is to predict churned users based on user activities and attributes.
-Being able to predict churn can help the  company to prioritize their retention program on customers who are most likely to churn, and potentially saving millions in revenue
+Being able to predict churn can help the  company to prioritize their retention program on customers who are most likely to churn, and potentially save millions in revenue.

-Check out the [blog post ](https://medium.com/) post for more details
+Check out the [blog post ](https://medium.com/@dradpk/customerchurnwithpysparkonibmwatsonstudio-c34d9107e6c) post for more details

 ## Installation <a name="installation"></a>